milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Datastream: Datastream is a serverless change data capture (CDC) and replication service that enables data synchronization across heterogeneous databases, storage systems, and applications with minimal latency.

 Google Earth Engine: Google Earth Engine is a platform for global-scale analysis and visualization of geospatial datasets.
 Google Earth Engine can be used with custom datasets, or with any of the publicly available satellite imagery hosted (and ingested on a regular basis) by Earth Engine Data Catalog.

+*Looker Studio: Looker Studio is a data visualization and business intelligence product.
+It enables customers to connect to their data stored in other systems, create reports and dashboards using that data, and share them throughout their organization.

+Looker Studio Pro: Looker Studio Pro is a paid edition of Looker Studio that adds enterprise governance, team management features, and other features listed at https://cloud.google.com/looker-studio/ or a successor URL.
+Unlike Looker Studio, Looker Studio Pro is eligible for partner resale.

 Pub/Sub: Pub/Sub is designed to provide reliable, many-to-many, asynchronous messaging between applications.
 Publisher applications can send messages to a "topic" and other applications can subscribe to that topic to receive the messages.
 By decoupling senders and receivers, Pub/Sub allows developers to communicate between independently written applications.